abdallah098/neutralinojs-build-automation-template/README.md

 ## Build Automation

-This template includes comprehensive build automation for all platforms:
+This template includes comprehensive build automation for all platforms using **GitHub Actions** CI/CD:

 ### Windows
 - Uses `template.iss` for Inno Setup installer